ltfschoen/dapp_truffle/README.md

 			 * in a 'transaction' (WRITE DATA instead of a 'call') and callback function * only fires when transaction successful */ var meta;

+			// Refer to alternative better approach using `MetaCoin.at(...)`: https://github.com/trufflesuite/truffle-contract
 			MetaCoin.deployed().then(function(instance) {
 			  meta = instance;
 			  return meta.sendCoin(account_two, 10, {from: account_one});